Buckner dies at 69 after battle with dementia

 Former Dodgers teammate and longtime major league manager Bobby Valentine expressed his grief on social media.
 “As I clear my head and hold back the tears, I know I will always remember Billy Buck as a great hitter and a better friend.
 He deserved better,” Valentine tweeted.

-Buckner, who retired to Boise, Idaho, is survived by his wife, Jody, and three children, Brittany, Christen and Bobby.
+Buckner, who retired to Boise, Idaho, is survived by his wife and three children: Brittany, Christen and Bobby.

 —Field Level Media